vercel/next.js/docs/basic-features/environment-variables.md

 }
 ```

-## Exposing Environment Variables to the browser
+## Exposing Environment Variables to the Browser

 By default all environment variables loaded through `.env.local` are only available in the Node.js environment, meaning they won't be exposed to the browser.